-A total of up to [150,000,000] Offer Shares, or [5]% of the Offer, shall be made available nationwide to LSIs through the PSE Electronic Allocation System or "PSE EASy."
-An LSI is defined as a subscriber to the Offer who is willing to subscribe to a minimum board lot or whose subscription does not exceed ₱100,000.00.
-In the case of this Offer, the minimum subscription of LSIs shall be [1,000] Offer Shares or ₱[•], and thereafter, in multiple of [1,000] Offer Shares, while the maximum subscription shall be [•] shares or up to ₱[100,000.00].
+A total of 150,000,000 Offer Shares, or 5% of the Offer, shall be made available nationwide to LSIs through the PSE Electronic Allocation System or "PSE EASy."
+An LSI is defined as a subscriber to the Offer who is willing to subscribe to a minimum board lot or whose subscription does not exceed ₱1,000,000.00.
+In the case of this Offer, the minimum subscription of LSIs shall be 1,000 Offer Shares, and thereafter, in multiple of 1,000 Offer Shares, while the maximum subscription shall be 666,000 Offer Shares or up to ₱999,000.00.
 There will be no discount on the Offer Price.
 The procedure in subscribing to Offer Shares via PSE EASy is indicated in the Company's Implementing Guidelines for Local Small Investors to be announced through the PSE EDGE website.
 Applications from LSIs shall be processed on a first-come, first-served basis.
 Should the total demand for the Offer Shares in the LSI program exceed the maximum allocation, the Joint Lead Underwriters shall allocate the Offer Shares ensuring equitable distribution by satisfying first the applications of investors with the smallest orders.